symfoni/brreg-docs/source/includes/_sdk.md

 Parameter | Type | Description
 --------- | ------- | -----------
-numberOfSharesToRedeem|number| AMount of shares to remove. options|optional|A object detailed with the following parameters. data|optional| This can be an arbitrary blob of data that companies can utilize in different ways. partition|optional|The class of the shares to redeem.
+numberOfSharesToRedeem|number| AMount of shares to remove. options|(optional) object|A object detailed with the following parameters. data|string| This can be an arbitrary blob of data that companies can utilize in different ways. partition|string|The class of the shares to redeem.

 ### operatorRedeem(fromUuid: string, numberOfSharesToRedeem: number, options?: { partition?: string, data?: string, operatorData?: string }) : Promise<TransactionResponse>